The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations for a regular network

-For a global definition of the velocity field $B$, we proceed analogously, i.e., we first provide a definition for local velocity fields $B^k$ for each topological feature $\mathcal{T}_k$ and then glue them together by means of the partition of unity $(\eta,\eta_1,\ldots,\eta_K)$ from Lemma~\ref{LemmaPartitionOfUnity}.
-Recall from Section~\ref{SectionLocalConstructionsTriod} that $B^k$ necessarily has a tangential component for $k\in\KTrJ$.
-We therefore want to exploit the freedom in choosing the tangential component for $B^k$ whenever $k\in\KTwoPh$, see Section~\ref{SectionLocalConstructionsTwoPhase}.
+For a global definition of the velocity field $B$, we proceed analogously, i.e., we first provide a definition for local velocity fields $B^n$ for each topological feature $\mathcal{T}_n$ with $n\in \{1,\ldots,N\}$ and then glue them together by means of the partition of unity $(\eta_{\mathrm{bulk}},\eta_1,\ldots,\eta_N)$ from Lemma~\ref{LemmaPartitionOfUnity}.